sakshi4719/ai-powered-behavioral-analysis/README.md

 - [x] A Python script that geocodes posts and generates a heatmap of crisis discussions : **crisis-geoloc-mapping.ipynb**
 - [x] A visualization of regional distress patterns in the dataset : **crisis_heatmap.html** , **ner_extracted_location.csv**

-Future Scope:
+**Installation Guide**

+Prerequisites
+* Python 3.6 or later
+* `pip` (Python package installer)

+Steps
+1. Navigate to your project directory and create a virtual environment.

+2. Install Required Python Packages:
+Install the necessary packages using `pip`.
+Run this in a Jupyter Notebook.
+`!pip install praw pandas nltk textblob transformers torch stanza folium scikit-learn`

+3. Reddit API Credentials:
+- To use PRAW, you need Reddit API credentials.
+- Create a Reddit developer account.
+- Create a new app, and note down the `client_id`, `client_secret`, and `user_agent`.

+4. Run the Scripts:
+- Run `reddit-data.ipynb`.
+This will retrieve Reddit posts and save them to `processed-reddit_data.csv`.
+- Run `data-preprocessing.ipynb`.
+This script will perform sentiment analysis, calculate risk levels, and save the results in `distribution_of_posts.csv`.
+- Run `crisis-geoloc-mapping.ipynb`.
+This script will extract locations, geocode them, and generate `crisis_heatmap.html` and `ner_extracted_location.csv`.
+- Open `crisis_heatmap.html` in your web browser to view the heatmap.

+**Future Scope**
 - This project can be extended to add slang and censored words that come up due to social media censoring.
 - A pipeline can also be implemented for continuous tracking and trend forecasting over multiple social media platforms.
-- Fine-tune a BERT model on crisis-related labeled data.
+- Fine-tune a BERT model on crisis-related labeled data to improve accuracy.
-- Use RoBERTa/ DistilBERT which are trained on mental health datasets.
+- Experiment with RoBERTa/ DistilBERT which are pre-trained on mental health datasets.